 Possible signs of Ativan addiction include:

-Severe and acute withdrawal is another potential risk of Ativan abuse.
-Benzodiazepine withdrawal can result in potentially life-threatening symptoms including seizures, severe agitation, and hallucinations.
+Severe and acute withdrawal is another potential risk of Ativan use.
+Benzodiazepine withdrawal can result in potentially life-threatening symptoms, including seizures, extreme agitation, and hallucinations.

-When an individual suddenly stops taking Ativan, they may also experience headaches, nausea, and vomiting, sleeping problems, excessive sweating and episodes of restlessness.
-The best way to minimize potentially uncomfortable withdrawal symptoms is to taper off the Ativan dose, a little at a time.
+When an individual suddenly stops taking Ativan, they may experience headaches, nausea, vomiting, sleeping problems, excessive sweating, and episodes of restlessness.
+The best way to minimize potentially uncomfortable withdrawal symptoms is to taper off the Ativan dose a little at a time.

-Gradually tapering off of Ativan gives the body time to adjust to being without the drug, and once the dose is small enough, individuals may stop taking the medication without experiencing severe withdrawal symptoms.
+Gradually tapering off Ativan gives the body time to adjust without the drug.
+Once the dose is small enough, individuals may stop taking the medication without experiencing severe withdrawal symptoms.

 Medically Supervised Ativan Detox

-For individuals who participate in regular Ativan abuse, medically supervised detox programs are one of the more reliable ways to safely come off the drug.
-Detoxing, or removing Ativan for someone’s body, is the first step towards recovery, and often the most difficult due to the intense cravings for the drug once abuse is stopped.
+For individuals who participate in regular Ativan use, medically supervised detox programs are a more reliable way to get off the drug safely.
+Detoxing, or removing Ativan from someone’s body, is the first step towards recovery and often the most difficult due to the intense cravings for the drug once use is stopped.

-Medically supervised detox provides 24/7 medical care to individuals who want to stop abusing Ativan, to ensure that they are as comfortable as possible.
-How long it takes for someone to detox from Ativan will depend on the severity of their abuse.
-Individuals who have abused larger doses for a longer time will likely need more time to detox due to the excess Ativan built up in their body.
+Medically supervised detox provides 24/7 medical care to individuals who want to stop abusing Ativan, ensuring they are as comfortable as possible.
+How long it takes for someone to detox from Ativan depends on their user’s severity.
+Individuals who have used larger doses for longer will likely need more time to detox due to the excess Ativan built up in their bodies.

 Following a medically supervised program, most individuals are recommended to continue their treatment in an inpatient or outpatient program, to avoid relapse and potentially fatal overdose.

-Treatment for Ativan overdose is merely a band-aid to the more significant issue at hand.
-When someone overdoses on Ativan it is a strong indication that their occasional abuse is developing into a more pressing issue.
-As is the case with any benzodiazepine overdose, Ativan overdose is best handled by medical professionals due to the potentially fatal side effects that can occur.
+Treatment for Ativan overdose is merely a band-aid to the more significant issue.
+When someone overdoses on Ativan, it strongly indicates that their occasional use is developing into a more pressing issue.
+Contact Vertava Health at 844.470.0410 to learn more about treatment options.